ggabbiani/cpack.d/README.md

 is automatically configured during the usual cmake project building.

-The resulting CPack files will be available in the corresponding binary directory (postfixed with '*.cmake') and usable as cpack configs.
+The resulting CPack files will be available in the corresponding binary directory (postfixed with '*.cpack') and usable as cpack configs.

     cd «build root»
-    cpack --config cpack.d/«config-name.cmake»
+    cpack --config cpack.d/«config-name.cpack»

 The existing templates will produce packages in «build root» with: